kuskoman/url-datadog-monitor/README.md

 ```

 This will:
+1. Update the Helm chart version and appVersion to match the release version
+2. Regenerate the Helm chart README with the new version information
+3. Commit these changes to the repository
-1. Create and push a git tag
+4. Create and push a git tag
-2. Trigger the GitHub Actions release workflow
+5. Trigger the GitHub Actions release workflow, which will:
-3. Build binaries for all supported platforms
+   - Build binaries for all supported platforms
-4. Build Docker images and push them to GitHub Container Registry
+   - Build Docker images and push them to GitHub Container Registry
-5. Create a GitHub release with attached binaries
+   - Create a GitHub release with attached binaries

+The script ensures that both the application version and Helm chart version stay in sync, making it easier to track which chart version corresponds to which application release.

 ## Project Structure